Family Time – it’s about relationships

 If this doesn’t work seek legal advice.
 You might be able to apply for a contact order in the court.

-You can also follow the complaints ideas we have on our making complaints and managing disputes page.
+You can also follow the complaints ideas we provide on a separate page …

 Family time can be supervised by agency staff, the caseworker, the carer, by someone else or by no one.
 The way family time is supervised or not supervised should depend on the needs of your child, and they will change over time.
 Sometimes it will be decided by the court, so make sure you get to know your court orders.
 Your views are very important in deciding how family time is supervised and supported.